paulrobertlloyd/paulrobertlloyd-v3/source/articles/_pages/early_graphic_design_in_television-2.markdown

 However his greatest creation was his corporate identity for CBS Television the well-known CBS 'eye' (see below) first aired on the 6th November 1951.
 He died at the age of 49, only a few months after being awarded art director of the year by the New York Art Directors Club in 1959.

-{% figure figure--caption-right "Figure 3: Corporate logo for CBS Television (CBS 1951-Present Day).
+{% figure c-figure--caption-right "Figure 3: Corporate logo for CBS Television (CBS 1951-Present Day).
 Graphic Designer: William Golden (right)" %}
 {% picture supporting /articles/early_graphic_design_in_television/figure-3.png alt="The CBS Eye and its designer, William Golden" %}
 {% endfigure %}